 Second a statistical rule of thumb, says that if differences are large and thus not obvious in small groups of 10-20, it will never t become a useful test.
 The alternative is the collection of large amounts of data, in order to evaluate whether a combination of tests could yield something useful.

 Third, a clear distinction should be made between a diagnostic and a screening test.
 A diagnostic test has a 100% sensitivity ( not 1 diagnosis missed ) and 100% specificity (not 1 erroneous diagnosis).
 This is clinically useful to plan therapy.
 The value of a screening test should be considered carefully.
 Example a test with 90% sensitivity (10% of diagnoses are missed) and 90% specificity (10% of diagnoses are wrong).
 If used for deep endometriosis, the result is that 10% of women that need surgery are not operated, and that 10% of women are operated without a reason.
 Before clinically useful the added value after history taking, clinical exam and ultrasound should be demonstrated.

-For these reasons we do consider a diagnostic test for endometriosis a dream, which today is not realistic.
+For these reasons we do consider a diagnostic test for endometriosis not realistic unless well defined for which type of endometriosis.